Thich Nhat Hanh, influential Zen Buddhist monk, dies at 95 | Entertainment

 - Vietnam

-Thich Nhat Hanh, the revered Zen Buddhist monk who helped pioneer the concept of mindfulness in the West and socially engaged Buddhism in the East, has died.
+Thich Nhat Hanh, the revered Zen Buddhist monk who helped spread the practice of mindfulness in the West and socially engaged Buddhism in the East, has died.
 He was 95.

-For most of the remainder of his life, he lived in exile at Plum Village, a retreat centre he founded in southern France.
+For most of the remainder of his life, he lived in exile at Plum Village, a retreat center he founded in southern France.
 There and in talks and retreats around the world, he introduced Zen Buddhism, at its essence, as peace through compassionate listening.
-Still and steadfast in his brown robes, he exuded an air of watchful, amused calm, sometimes sharing a stage with the Dalai Lama.
+Still and steadfast in his brown robes, he exuded an air of watchful, amused calm, sometimes sharing a stage with the somewhat livelier Tibetan Buddhist leader Dalai Lama.

 The dramatic homecoming seemed to signal an easing of controls on religion.
 Nhat Hanh's followers were invited by the abbot of Bat Nha to settle at his mountain monastery, where they remained for several years until relations with the authorities began to sour over Nhat Hanh's calls for an end to government control over religion.

-Nhat Hanh moved to Thailand in late 2016 and then returned to Vietnam in late 2018, where he was receiving traditional medicine treatments for the after-effects of his stroke and enjoyed strolls around the temple grounds in his wheelchair, according to the Buddhist online newsletter LionsRoar.com.
+“I try to live every moment like that, relaxed, dwelling peacefully in the present moment and respond to events with compassion,” he told Winfrey.
+Nhat Hanh moved to Thailand in late 2016 and then returned to Vietnam in late 2018, where he was receiving traditional medicine treatments for the after-effects of his stroke and enjoyed “strolls” around the temple grounds in his wheelchair, according to the Buddhist online newsletter LionsRoar.com.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)